 Welcome to NinJapan Blog.
 Today’s topic is Izumo Taisha.

 Have you ever been to Japan for travel?
-Especially, The Tokyo Olympics is held on this summer.
-Surely, many people are willing to come to Japan.
-So, Here is the Best Place to visit when you come to Japan.
+Especially, Here is the Best Place to visit when you come to Japan.

 Izumo Tisha (Shrine)